kimmykokonut/dumpling-api/README.md

     "email": "test@test.com"
   }
 }
-/logout ENDPOINT deletes your token
+/logout ENDPOINT deletes your token and ends your session

-to create Dumpling:
-same body.
-need auth in Header: Key: Authorization; Value: Token <token-here>
-the signed in user will be attached to the dumpling item.
 ---
 #### Dumpling Endpoints